-Even a small company should have a big brand.
+Even a small business should have a big brand.

 Whether your a start-up or an established business that needs to step up their brand – I can help.
-An integrated design solution that includes; brand identity, logo, print, website, email marketing, PowerPoint, display, illustration, and even packaging – getting all your creative needs form one source is an efficient way to build a consistent brand.
-Most designers specialize in one area, my strength is across all areas – which will maximize your brand image!
+I can provide integrated design solutions that includes; brand identity, logo, print, website, email marketing, PowerPoint, display, illustrations, and even packaging – getting all your creative from one source is an efficient way to create a consistent brand expression.

 Your Brand is much more than a logo.

 When people hear the name of your business, it will conjure up a set of impressions that influences how they think and buy – those thoughts define your brand.
 Your brand actually resides in your customer’s mind.
 It’s a result of all the impressions made by all encounters with your name, logo, marketing messages, and any thing else that people see or hear about your business.
 Every time someone comes to your place of business – looks around, visits your website, interacts with you or an employee, views an ad, that person forms an opinion or mind-set about your business.

 What Every Business Should Know about maximizing their brand identity:

 1) Proper branding is critical to your long term success.
 Some think branding is all about their logo.
 But in reality, branding is managing the thoughts and feelings of your customers to ensure they choose you.
 If your desired brand image isn’t what’s in the minds of your target audience, you’ve got to figure out how to address the gaps.